Find out which types of food are zero-rated and which are standard-rated for VAT purposes.

 |Fruit cordials and squashes|

-All hot beverages and any drinks, including zero-rated drinks sold for consumption on your premises are standard rated.
+All hot beverages and any drinks, including zero-rated drinks sold for consumption on your premises are standard rated (or temporarily reduced rated).
 Cold drinks that are zero rated in their own right, for example milk and are supplied for off-premises consumption can be treated as zero rated.
 See VAT Notice 709/1: catering and take-away food for supplies made in the course of catering.

 3.7.3 Drinks which are not beverages